Alecyrus/Allegro/README.md

 If you send the request:
 > `curl  -H "Accept: application/json" -d "Name=Alecyrus&Age=20" http://$iP:$port/test1`

 you will get this respose:
 >`{"info":"Your name is Alecyrus, and you are 20 years old.","state":1}`

+## License
+Enigma is open source and released under the MIT Licence.